magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 ## Scene: The flat, later that evening

 Amber sprawled on the sofa with wine, Wai scrolling his phone, Mark dutifully stacking plates.
-Will in his room arranging books.
+Will is in his room arranging books.

 **WILL** *(casual, almost too casual)*:
 Mark, can you come here for a second?
 I need you to lift the bookcase for me.